Hammerspoon/hammerspoon/README.md

 there's really no limit to what an extension can do.

 Mjolnir uses the very fine [Dash](http://kapeli.com/dash) app for all its documentation, which you can install from within Dash.
+(To install it, open Dash's Preferences window, go to the Downloads tab, click the User Contributed section on the left, search for Mjolnir, and click Install.)
 Then read Mjolnir's index page to get started.
 You'll also find documentation for all available extensions within Mjolnir's Dash docset.

 ## Extensions